rowntreerob/yaya-chrome-poly2/KICKSTRT.md

 ![](http://www.yayatv.tv/images/icon_yaya2_96.png)
 ## Try out the Yaya Player at home

-> Look over grandmas shoulder, enjoy a unique TV show with here as she watches a channel of media created and shared direct to her TV.
-With just a $35 chromecast configured on wifi/TV, use your chrome browser to visit a test, 'viewing' page where 3 simple button taps bring on the show.
-Watch a series of videos from a live Yaya channel created by a 5 year old, playing video greetings she shared to grandma.
+> Look over grandmas shoulder, as she watches her big screen TV, delighting in a channel of media created just for her and shared direct to her TV.
+With just a $35 chromecast configured on wifi/TV, use your chrome browser to visit a test, 'viewing' page where 3 simple button taps bring on a show created by a 5 year old for her grandma.
+Watch a series of videos from a live YayaTV channel delivered from the cloud to your TV.

 ### Simple and fun for grandma right at her TV:

 * No remote required, the webpage turns the tv set on.
 The web page sets the TV's 'input source'
-* Just tap a few buttons on the page and the Tv will start steaming videos from the yaya channel
+* Just tap a few buttons on the web page and the Tv will start steaming videos from the yaya channel
 * The better the TV, the better the viewing experience
 * Almost as good as having the grandkids there in the room!

 ## Getting Started

-To watch content from a live yaya channel on your TV set,  you need to:
+To watch content from a live Yaya channel on your TV set,  you need to:

 1. Get a [chromecast](http://www.google.com/intl/en_us/chrome/devices/chromecast/index.html)
 2. [Install chromecast](https://support.google.com/chromecast/answer/2998456) and config for your wifi